CNEOS 2014-01-08

+CNEOS 2014-01-08 was a 0.45 m meteor that impacted Earth on 8 January 2014 near the northeast coast of Papua New Guinea.
+It was claimed to be an interstellar object in a 2019 preprint by astronomers Amir Siraj and Avi Loeb, and this was published in 2022.
+This was supported by the U.S. Space Command in 2022 based on the object's velocity relative to the Sun.
+NASA and other astronomers doubt this, and still other experts found Earth-related explanations for the purported meteorite impact instead.

-Discovery and confirmation
+Discovery and putative confirmation

 According to the researchers, the meteor originated from an unbound hyperbolic orbit with a confidence of 99.999%.
 The interstellar candidate was found in data from the Center for Near-Earth Object Studies.
 The estimated speed of the meteor, around 60 km/s, was likely produced in the innermost cores of another stellar system.
 A 2019 study by Jorge I. Zuluaga published as a research note by the American Astronomical Society concluded that even if the direction were completely unknown, the probability that CNEOS 2014-01-08 was hyperbolic would still be 48%.